Skip to main content

 • Build a consent and disclosure workflow.
 Most of these laws require notice before the AI system is used, not after.
 Retrofit your application process.

-• Prepare for Colorado's impact assessment requirement.
-Even if you're not deploying there yet, the assessment framework is a useful model for any jurisdiction.
+• Prepare for Colorado's covered-ADMT workflow.
+Even if you're not deploying there yet, the notice, explanation, data-correction, human-review, and vendor-documentation pieces are useful models for any jurisdiction.

 More States Are Coming